TassioCarmo/havard-cs50x-week4-memory/README.md

 ## Memory allocation

-malloc, to allocate some number of bytes in memory.
-And we’ll use free to mark memory as usable when we’re done with it, so the operating system can do something else with it.
+**malloc**, to allocate some number of bytes in memory.
+And we’ll use **free** to mark memory as usable when we’re done with it, so the operating system can do something else with it.

 when you allocate memory you must **ALWAYS FREE IT LATER**